-- Students of English in Years 7-10 learn to read, enjoy, understand, appreciate, and reflect on the English language through a variety of texts. - They learn to write texts that are imaginative, interpretive, critical, and persuasive. - There is a new syllabus for 2024 that has modified the amount of outcomes needed to be met allowing for a deeper understanding of texts.
+- Students of English in Years 7-10 learn to read, enjoy, understand, appreciate, and reflect on the English language through a variety of texts. - They learn to write texts that are imaginative, interpretive, critical, and persuasive. - There was a new syllabus in 2024 that modified the amount of outcomes needed to be met allowing for a deeper understanding of texts.